How to Style Hair Without Damage

 Here’s your guide

-Some hairstyle that we choose along with the styling tools we use can significantly damage our hair.
+Some hairstyle that we choose along with the styling tools we use can significantly

 This damage can cause our hair to look brittle, freezy, lack lustre and even fall out.